port19x/port19.xyz/content/lifestyle/running.md

 Bring a tissue on the run, especially in colder weather.

 Binge watch running form tutorials for an afternoon and you should be good.

+Avoid GTN (Global Triathlon Network) on youtube, their vids are consistently underwhelming.

 A thorough warmup before a run and thorough stretching after help a lot in the beginning and for races.